deepakdev12/deepakdev12/README.md

 👋 Hi there!
-I'm Deepak Dharmode, a passionate and aspiring web developer currently on an exciting journey to master the art of building beautiful and functional websites.
+I'm Deepak, a passionate and aspiring web developer currently on an exciting journey to master the art of building beautiful and functional websites.

 🌱 I'm currently learning web development from UpGrad Institute and the Scrimba community, where I'm diving deep into HTML, CSS, JavaScript, and modern frameworks like React.